Back to Blog

 Monthly Tasks: Clean and lubricate the belt, wipe down electronics, check belt tension.
 Takes 15 minutes and extends machine life significantly.

 Annual Service: Professional inspection and belt replacement if needed.
-Budget $200-300/year for this.
 Skip it and you'll face expensive motor repairs later.

 Common Issues: Belt misalignment (fixable), motor overheating (serious), and electronic glitches (warranty issue).
 NordicTrack's electronics are generally reliable but more complex than basic machines.